Fanatrick/GMParty/README.md

 - Distribution can be wrong depending on device/platform
 - Missing **clear()** methods for **GMPartyType** and **GMPartyWrapper**
 - Shader uniforms should be cached for performance
+- Particle component processing sequence is not guaranteed
 - In 3d, view matrix needs to be reapplied after **GMPartySolver** calls
-- Particle component processing sequence is not guaranteed
+- 3d renderer is not included

 ## Credits